-Buying your Home with L. Morse & Associates
+Buying your home with L. Morse & Associates

-We at L. Morse & Associates look forward to helping you achieve your dream of home ownership.
+Our team at L. Morse & Associates look forward to helping you achieve your dream of home ownership.
 Whether this is your very first home, second home or investment property we will guide

-1. Buyer consultation with an L. Morse and Associates agent.
+1. Buyer Consultation with an

 This orientation meeting is designed to give you the knowledge and confidence to tackle buying with no surprises.
 When you meet with one of our agents, you will work together to identify your goals, and the buying process will be thoroughly explained.

-2. Obtain lender pre-approval
+2. Obtain Lender Pre-Approval

 Lenders have made loan applications very easy to complete.
 In most cases you’ll have the choice of applying online, over the phone, or in person.
 Lenders will base your loan amount on your income, credit rating, debt load, money for down payment, etc. Once you are pre-approved, your lender will issue a pre-approval letter, letting sellers know that you are a qualified buyer.

 Based on the criteria and goals identified during your buyer consultation you and your agent will set out to find the ideal property for you and ultimately present the offer to the seller

-5. Schedule the home inspection.
+5. Schedule the Home Inspection